0xTiger/blockheights/README.md

 The region files were generated using minecraft version 1.15.1

 ## scraper
-The majority of the work here is done by the [anvil library](https://pypi.org/project/anvil-parser/), written by matt44 so massive thanks to them.
-It can be found on PyPi or installed by pip using `pip install -r requirements.txt`
+The majority of the work here is done by [my fork of the anvil library](https://github.com/0xTiger/anvil-parser).
+It can be installed directly from github using pip: `git+https://github.com/0xTiger/anvil-parser.git`

 ## reader
 The first related [visualisation](https://www.reddit.com/efvgve) I posted on reddit was made using oreheights_reader.py, the latter (animation) was made using blockheights_reader.py.